 Members of the United States Armed Forces take great pride in being Steelers fans and proudly display the Terrible Towel on military bases and while at Heinz Field including Purple Heart Recipients with Joe Greene and guests of Operation Once In A Lifetime with Alyssa Milano.

 In October the Steelers have a pink Terrible Towel in honor of Breast Cancer Awareness Month.
-Pennsylvania Governor Tom Corbett and singer Gavin Rossdale proudly held their pink towels at Heinz Field.
+Former Pennsylvania Governor Tom Corbett and singer Gavin Rossdale proudly held their pink towels at Heinz Field.